Azure/prometheus-collector/otelcollector/docs/TROUBLESHOOTING.md

 * If customer is sending a lot of metrics and wants to see what the otelcollector is scraping, will need to change their configs to only have the job they are looking for or will have very large files

 ### Troubleshooting Doc
+* Just have FAQ of how to check the container logs, ME logs, and collector logs on the container
 * More details than what we currently have, all in one place.
 Step-by-step of things to check

-### Must be Done
-* Debug mode configmap
-* OtelCollector error logs to stdout
-* ME prints out metric specified
-* Troubleshooting doc with a flow of things to check